Back to the Beach

-We hosted the first “My Favorite Lake” student art contest open to first-through-eighth graders in Madison and surrounding communities, to give kids a chance to share their vision of our lakes.
+We hosted the first “My Favorite Lake” student art contest open to first-through-eighth graders in Madison and surrounding communities.
+The contest gave kids a chance to share their vision of our lakes.
 Special congratulations to winners Elia, Zuri and Thavida!
 Visit the contest page to see the winning art.

-In May, Clean Lakes Alliance renewed a partnership with UW-Madison Civil and Environmental Engineering Department to support and sponsor the student capstone course focused on improving our beaches.
+In May, Clean Lakes Alliance renewed a partnership with UW-Madison Civil and Environmental Engineering Department.
+The partnership serves to support and sponsor the student capstone course focused on improving our beaches.
 Read more here.

 Our beaches have so much potential.
 What could we achieve if we reimagined our beaches as healthy, sustainable, accessible community gathering spots?
 Browse below to see all the entries, and congratulations to our Reimagining Warner Beach design contest winners!